davidzaratel/sorting-with-cpp/README.md

 # Sorting Algorithms using C++
-<p>This program orders an array with the following sorting algorithms:<p>
+<p>This program orders a list of numbers given by the user with the following sorting algorithms:<p>
  <ol>
   <li>Exchange Sort</li>
   <li>Bubble Sort</li>